-City Travel Guide // London, England
+City Travel Guide // London, United Kingdom

 Since moving to London a year and a half ago, we’ve had over 20 groups of visitors come through, and I always have so many recommendations, but nothing formalized.
 So I’m finally putting together this travel guide so I can send them a link and not a conglomeration of texts and emails.